ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 Introduction
 ------------

-Please note that this document has been updated for the new platform API as required by the PSCI v1.0 implementation.
-Please refer to the `Migration Guide`_ for the previous platform API.

 Porting Trusted Firmware-A (TF-A) to a new platform involves making some mandatory and optional modifications for both the cold and warm boot paths.
 Modifications consist of: